indrajithc/custom-actions/README.md

 Apps are

-- drag and drop shreader
+- drag and drop shredder